 Beyond job search support, Prime encourages alumni to continue to hone their skills through regular development challenges, coordinated user group attendance and by keeping in close contact with your classmates as you all make your marks on the local development industry.

 Your tuition supports Prime’s industry-leading instruction staff, excellent student-to-teacher ratio, development of our employer network and ongoing curriculum development.
 Tuition covers instruction and required software.
 Students are responsible for their own transportation, meals and living expenses during the program (though our lunchroom is always stocked with bananas).

-Having access to a computer you call your own is a critical part of achieving mastery as a software engineer.
+Having access to a computer you call your own is a critical part of achieving mastery as a tech professional.
 To provide a consistent experience we've standardized on Apple laptops (running a current version of OS X).
 If you aren't sure if your computer meets these specifications or want help selecting a laptop for Prime .
 Prime will provide you with an external monitor for use in the classroom.

 We’re proud to partner with The City of Minneapolis and Jewish Family and Children’s Service of Minneapolis to bring Prime to diverse Minneapolis residents who would be otherwise unable to afford the program.
 The application process screens and verifies eligibility for student aid (household income must be "very low" based on the CDBG income table).
 Eligible students may receive grants to cover up to 100% of tuition.
 Funds are available on a first come, first served basis so apply today.

 Prime and our partners are committed to building a diverse tech community in Minnesota.
 To encourage people of color pursuing tech careers, Prime Digital Academy grants a $500 scholarship to each person of color accepted into the program.